 - We compete in attractive and growing markets with high barriers to entry and favorable competitive dynamics. - We operate the world's furthest reaching telecommunications network with 100% global coverage.
 Our unique network architecture provides a sustainable competitive advantage.
-We have a comprehensive business plan for our next-generation satellite constellation, Iridium NEXT, which began deploying in January 2017. - We benefit from a large, low-cost and extensive ecosystem of partners and a robust product portfolio. - We benefit from a large, highly profitable recurring service revenue base, which along with the significant operating leverage created by a largely fixed-cost infrastructure, has us poised to transform our cash flow profile in 2019.
+We have a comprehensive business plan for our next-generation satellite constellation, Iridium NEXT, which we began deploying in January 2017. - We benefit from an extensive, efficient ecosystem of more than 300 partners and a robust product portfolio. - We benefit from a large, highly profitable recurring service revenue base, which along with the significant operating leverage created by a largely fixed-cost infrastructure, has us poised to transform our cash flow profile in 2019.

-2016 Operating Highlights
+2017 Operating Highlights